Michael Aiken

-Michael T. Aiken (born August 20, 1932) is a sociologist and professor who served as the 6th chancellor at the University of Illinois at Urbana-Champaign and provost at the University of Pennsylvania.
+Michael T. Aiken (August 20, 1932 – August 25, 2025) was an American sociologist and academic who served as the 6th chancellor at the University of Illinois at Urbana-Champaign and provost at the University of Pennsylvania.

 Education

 Aiken received his bachelor's from the University of Mississippi in 1954 and his master's degree from the University of Michigan in 1955, and respectively his Ph.D. in 1964.

 Career

 Aiken's career spans across multiple universities.
 After earning his Ph.D., Aiken was a professor at the University of Wisconsin from 1963 to 1984.
 He was promoted to full professorship in 1970.
 He served as Chair of the Department of Sociology at the University of Wisconsin from 1976 to 1979 and Associate Dean, College of Letters and Science from 1980 to 1982.
 While at Wisconsin, Aiken held visiting professor positions at 1967–68 Columbia University, 1982–83 Washington University in St. Louis, and three visiting professorships in Belgium: 1969–71, Katholieke Universiteit de Leuven; 1973 Universite Catholique de Louvain; and Fall 1982–83 Universite Catholique de Louvaina in Belgium.